 Best Things to Do in Ghent: A Traveler’s Guide to the City

-You know when you expect a little to be picturesque, with canals and old buildings and maybe some great food?
-That's what I thought I was signing up for when I booked my trip to Ghent.
-I mean, I saw the photos online and my heart did a little flutter.
+You know when you expect little European town to be picturesque, with and old and maybe some great food?
+That's what I thought I was signing up for when I booked my to Ghent.
+I mean, I saw photos online and my heart did a little flutter.
 It's Belgium, right?
 But honestly, I didn't expect to be blown away.
 The best things to do in Ghent sounded fun but maybe a bit cliché.
 Little did I know.

 This Spot?
 Total Surprise.

-So, there I was, the morning after I arrived—slightly jet-lagged and navigating my way around the city with my awful .
+So, there I was, the morning after I arrived—slightly jet-lagged and navigating my way around the city with my awful sense of direction.
 I decided to pop into a café that seemed cozy enough from the outside.
 Honestly, I wasn't expecting much, just a coffee before I “got to work” exploring.

 And that's when I stumbled upon Café Labath.
 The moment I walked in, the buzz was palpable.
 The barista was this tattooed wonder, totally in her element as she roasted beans and talked coffee like it was the language of love.
 I felt an instant connection; she didn't even need to sell me on the menu.
 I went for her recommendation—a flat white.
 She brewed one for me, and you guys, it was like the greatest hug I'd ever had in a cup.

-See also Best Things to Do in Washington D.C.: Your Ultimate Travel Guide
+See also Best Things to Do in Vienna: A Traveler's Ultimate Guide

 The Afternoon That Changed My Whole Mood